Grade 9 Summer Reading List

 Purpose: The Summer Reading program encourages students to enjoy, think about, and evaluate what they read.

-CP 1 and CP 2 Requirements: Read at least one book from the following list.
+CP Requirements: Read at least one book from the list.
 Be prepared to complete an assessment on the book during the first week of school in September.
 Optional: Read a second book from the list and use the Summer Reading Journal Prompts to keep a journal as you read.
 To receive extra credit, you will need to turn in your journal the first week of school in September.
 NOTE: Journals must fulfill the expectations described on the journal assignment sheet to earn extra credit.

 Honors Requirement: If you wish to be considered for honors placement in English in the fall, you must read two books from this list and complete journals for both books using the journal assignment.
 You will also complete an assessment on one of the books during the first full week of school.
 Regardless of placement, completed journals will be considered for extra credit.